 When you’re just getting started in Product Management, there’s a mind-boggling amount of new terms and theories to come to grips with, especially if you’ve never worked in the tech industry before.

-If you’ve come from an engineering background you’re already very familiar with today’s topic: technical debt.
-But if you’ve come from marketing or any of the other myriad background Product Managers typically come from, you might be scratching your head.
+If you’ve come from an engineering background, you’re already very familiar with today’s topic: technical debt.
+But if you’ve come from any of the other myriad backgrounds Product Managers can come from, you might be scratching your head.

 The Basics: What Does ‘Technical Debt’ Mean?

 Technical debt (known colloquially as tech debt, code debt, or design debt) describes a situation when code quality is sacrificed in exchange for a speedier delivery.
 Development teams will take steps to push out a new feature because it’s more important to deliver it quickly than perfectly.
 The expectation is that there will be time to fix the code or release an update later.

 The tech debt metaphor is essentially shorthand for “release now, fix later.”

 To the uninitiated, this looks like a terrible idea.
 Why on Earth would you ever want to compromise software quality for a speedier release?!
 Doesn’t that sound like a recipe for disaster?
 But it’s a strategic decision when time is of the essence.
 It doesn’t mean ‘always ship bad code in the interest of speed.’
 It's just a reality of the real world—sometimes done is better than perfect.

 The debt metaphor was first coined by Ward Cunningham, one of the authors of the Agile Manifesto.
 In 1992 Ward said;